-We have evaluated subsequent events through March 1, 2024, except as to the effects of the stock split described below, which is as of May 16, 2024, which is the date the financial statements were available to be issued.
+We have evaluated subsequent events through March 1, 2024, the date the financial statements were available to be issued.

 On February 9, 2024, we executed the Eighth Amendment to the First Lien Credit Agreement whereby we extended the maturity date of the First Lien Credit Facility to October 22, 2029 and refinanced the outstanding balance on the facility resulting in a new outstanding loan balance of \$2.2 billion.
 We utilized \$449.6 million of the amended First Lien Credit Facility to paydown the remaining principal and interest on the Second Lien Credit Facility.